-CommonGround is a national movement of farm women who want to share information about farming and the food they grow.
-Consumers in the cities and suburbs are more disconnected from farm life than ever before, and that disconnect has led to misconceptions about modern farming and the people behind it.
-We’re a group of South Carolina farm women working to help dispel myths and build trust in farm families again.
-We want to answer questions and share facts as well as our personal stories of South Carolina farm life.
+We’re a group of South Carolina farm women working to dispel myths about modern agriculture and build trust in farming communities and farm families.
+We want to answer questions and share facts as well as our personal stories of farm life.
 Please join us in finding our CommonGround.

 Caci and her husband, William, wed shortly after they both graduated from the University of Georgia.
 Not wasting any time, they started their dairy farm two weeks later.
 In addition to 100 dairy cows they also raise 250 head of beef cattle, 25 head of sheep, soybeans, corn, wheat and forage crops on their farm in York County, S.C.